NORHER6222/MagicTheGathering-Website/README.md

 4. **Log In**
    Go to http://localhost/mtg-website/

-   Use one of the demo accounts:
+   Use one of the demo accounts (username/password):
    - user1 / user1 (Good for a quick demo)
    - user2 / user2
    - up to user10 / user10